Michael Soeoth: Early life

 Michael Soeoth was born in Manado, North Sulawesi.
 He lived in Manado with his grandparents for 9 years before moving to New Zealand in 2016 to live with his parents.
 Soeoth is the son of Billy Soeoth and Sandra Tuju who is from the Minahasan Regency.
-Soeoth is a teenager from Manado who attends One Tree Hill College and has a career abroad playing football in Auckland and someday hopes to become a national team player for the Indonesia national football team.
+Soeoth is a teenager from Manado who attended One Tree Hill College and has a career abroad playing football in Auckland and someday hopes to become a national team player for the Indonesia national football team.

 Soeoth is being monitored with playing overseas and in the database of Ministry of the Youth and Sport of Republic of Indonesia.

-Soeoth has gained recognition on local news outlets in Manado and on social media platforms for his notable football career outside of Indonesia and being a full blooded Indonesian holding Indonesian citizenship.
+Soeoth has gained recognition on local news outlets in Manado and on social media platforms for his football career outside of Indonesia and being an Indonesian holding Indonesian citizenship.

 Before pursuing a career in football, Soeoth had desires to play badminton for Indonesia as a kid.
 Soeoth in fact won a gold medal in the College Sport Auckland badminton tournament when playing for his school.